zhanghx0905/cpp2py-cython/README.md

 - `void*` can be handled once the underlying type is specified
 - `const` and left reference `&` qualifier will be ignored
 - Only the **first wrappable** one of the overloaded functions will be forwarding.
+However, overloaded functions and methods can be handled by the `renames_dict` field in config.
 - Only one of the identifiers with the same name from different namespaces will be wrapped.

 See [examples](./examples) and [testcases](./test/testcases) for more information.